anttisalonen/progbook/rst/git2.rst

 Merging and conflicts
 =====================

-Let's then create the branch "three" and create a commit there:
+Let's then simulate the other developer and create the branch "three" off "master" and create a commit there:

 .. code-block:: bash